christianbender/PDF-Creator-Java/README.md

 ### Examples

-In the repo you will find some example textfiles and PDF-files.
+In the repo you will find some example text-files and PDF-files.

 ### Contributing